bevyengine/bevy-website/content/learn/book/your-first-game/_index.md

 }
 ```
 `struct Paddle` is a struct with one float field called speed.
 `enum Collider` is an enumeration with three fields.
-We will use it to declare the type of collisions the ball can hit.
+We will use it to differentiate the objects that the ball can hit.

 Next our setup function expects three arguments:
  * a reference to a [`Commands`](https://docs.rs/bevy_ecs/latest/bevy_ecs/struct.Commands.html) struct.